maksyuki/TaichiGAME/README.md

 </p>

 ### Quick Start
 If you want to use `TaichiGAME` to implement your own simulation.
-You need to import `taichi` and `TaichiGAME` package first:
+You need to import `numpy`, `taichi` and `TaichiGAME` package first:
 ```python
 import numpy as np
 import taichi as ti